nagsen1/superhero/README.md

 ## Build

-- This is build using docker compose file, so below command will build and up the docker container
+- This is build using docker-compose file, so the below command will build and up the docker container
-- Dockerfile-superhero-postgres - Docker container for postgres
+- Dockerfile-superhero-postgres - Docker container for Postgres
 - Dockerfile-superhero-springboot - Docker container for running superhero superhero-0.0.1-SNAPSHOT.jar
 - docker-compose.yml - Docker compose file to run above docker containers
 - command: